h3nrry/wikisites/docs/source/index.rst

 Welcome to Henrry Wikisites !
 =============================

-**Wikisites** is a collection of Project and Lecture Online that Collect and done by Henrry.
+**Wikisites** is a collection of Project and Lecture Online that collected and done by Henrry.
 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.